jldec/presskit/README.md

 Current productivity tools have limited ways to save your ideas while you work.

-LLM agents should help to shift our focus toward more abstract brainstorming, and away from laborious micro-manipulation.
+LLM agents can shift the focus of those tools toward more abstract brainstorming, and away from micro-manipulation.